Message Syntax for File, Smart Card, and Bluetooth Devices

 Message

-• 1#Directory - Stop watching for changes in Directory.
+• 1#Path - Stop watching for changes in the specified Path.

-• 2#File path - Read file at File path.
+• 2#File path - Read the content of the file at the specified File Path.

-• 3#File path#Data#flag - Write to file at File path.
+• 3#File path#Data#flag - Write Data to the file at the specified File Path.
 The flag can be w for overwrite, a for append If left blank, the value defaults to w.

 Response